AiSatan/node_wrangler_octane/README.md

 # Installation
 __Important: please, disable your node_wrangler before instaling this one.__
-Just uncheck it so no conflict will happen
+Just uncheck it so no conflict will happen.
 Install in blender just like any other plugin.

 Video example: